skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Norvus looks sly, "Because I'm a harmless old man and because I recanted."

-"That doesn't sound like Queen Alidia, though," Eomer observes.
+"That doesn't sound like Queen Alidia, though," Eomier observes.

 Norvus sighs, "She's not completely heartless, you know."